Qihoo360/hbox/README.md

 ### 3 Deployment Environment Requirements

 - CentOS 7.2
-- Java >= 1.7
+- Java >= 1.8
-- Hadoop = 2.6, 2.7, 2.8
+- Hadoop = 3.1.0, [Current is 3.1.0-SNAPSHOT, More Detail see the part `hadoop 3.1.0-SNAPSHOT` of faq]
 - [optional] Dependent environment for deep learning frameworks at the cluster nodes, such as TensorFlow, numpy, Caffe.
+- nvidia-smi, to get the information of gpu

 ### 4 XLearning Client Deployment Guide